ConR: Contrastive Regularizer for Deep Imbalanced Regression: Experiments

 \subsection{Main results}

-\paragraph{Datasets.} We use three datasets curated by \citet{yang2021delving} for the deep imbalanced regression problem: AgeDB-DIR is a facial age estimation benchmark, created based on AgeDB~\citep{moschoglou2017agedb}.
+\paragraph{Datasets and baselines.} We use three datasets curated by \citet{yang2021delving} for the deep imbalanced regression problem: AgeDB-DIR is a facial age estimation benchmark, created based on AgeDB~\citep{moschoglou2017agedb}.
 IMDB-WIKI-DIR is an age estimation dataset originated from IMDB-WIKI~\citep{rothe2018deep}.
 NYUD2-DIR is created based on NYU Depth Dataset V2~\citep{silberman2012indoor} to predict the depth maps from RGB indoor scenes.
 Moreover, we create MPIIGaze-DIR based on MPIIGaze, which is an appearance-based gaze estimation benchmark.
 Refer to Appendix \ref{dataset details} and \ref{implementation details} for more dataset and implementation details.

-\paragraph{Baselines.} \Pn{} is orthogonal to state-of-the-art imbalanced learning methods, thus we examine the improvement from \Pn{} when added on top of existing methods, which we refer to as baselines for our technique: Label- and Feature-Distribution Smoothing (LDS and FDS) encourage local similarities in label and feature space~\citep{yang2021delving}.
-RankSim imposes a matching between the order of similarities in label space with these similarities in feature space~\citep{ranksim}.
-Balanced MSE encourages a balanced prediction distribution~\citep{ren2022balanced}.
-To investigate the effect of contrastive learning on deep imbalanced regression, we also regularize using infoNCE~\citep{oord2018representation} and contrastive architecture of MoCo~\citep{moco}, MoCo V2~\citep{chen2020improved}.
-Refer to Appendix~\ref{ablation appendix} for contrastive analysis.
-Results for RankSim on depth estimation and gaze estimation are omitted as RankSim is not suitable for these tasks.
+Please refer to Appendix \ref{appendix: baselines} for baseline details.

 \paragraph{Evaluation process and metrics.}

 Following the standard procedure for imbalanced learning~\citep{yang2021delving,ranksim}, we report the results for four shots: \textit{All}, \textit{few}, \textit{median} and \textit{many}.
 The whole test data is denoted by \textit{All}.
 Based on the number of samples in the training dataset, \textit{few}, \textit{median} and \textit{many} that have less than 20, between 20 and 100, and more than 100 training samples per label, respectively.